In Memory of Graham S Maynard

-In August this year Graham suffered a stroke, and it was during his time in hospital that a MRI scan had revealed an aggressive type brain tumour which was too late to treat.
-Graham chose to spend the last days of his life at home, with his family.
-I know from speaking to Graham's wife, that he did not suffer and his passing was peaceful.
+In August this year Graham suffered a seizure, and it was during his time in hospital that a MRI scan revealed multiple aggressive glioma tumor which was too late to treat.
+Graham chose to spend the last days of his life at home, with his family, however the last week he was transferred to the McMillan Cancer Unit in the Antrim Area Hospital.

 Some of you will know Graham from his regular contributors and articles here on Circuit Exchange.
 Many will know Graham from his work with radio and the radio club "Medium Wave Circle" (MWC).
 Some of you will know Graham from various audio forums and his GEM amplifier site.

 The ALN1 antenna was aperiodic with noise nulling controls.
 This was the first serious antenna I had ever used.
-One early morning in November 1985, I had received a weak signal on 1400kHz AM, the station broadcast in English with a religious program with hymns and prayers.
+One early morning in November 1985, I had received a weak signal on 1400kHz AM, the program was definitely English with Religious Hymns and prayers.
 The signal contained some static and slight fading but heard it long enough to hear a station ID, "Harbour Lights" there was also frequent mentions of "Carriacou".
 The next day it took me about 2 hours looking through an Atlas to find the tiny Carriacou Island in the South East Caribbean off Grenada.
 What was more surprising is that this was heard with the ALN loop antenna with just a loop size of about 4 square feet, hung around nails on the back of my garage!
 My Receiver then was a Sony ICF 2001D (no longer made now).
 I wrote a letter to Graham the following day to say how impressed I was with his loop, and this was the start of a long lasting friendship.

 Over the years Graham's loop designs became more complex with even better performance.
 The "Triax" antenna used 3 loops and had all controls in a single box.
 This was a tuned design, but also included noise nulling.
 Two vertical loops were placed at 90 degrees apart and the third loop was placed horizontal, on the ceiling of a garage.
 The 3 loops worked together and could also null sky waves.
 (Sky waves are when a long distance medium wave signal bounces off the ionosphere and arrives "skewed" or slightly off its vertical axis.)
 A quick tweak of the controls it was possible to counter some fading, an incredible antenna still today.